Don Dale Youth Detention Centre: Darwin

 You must call the detention centre 24 hours before you want to visit.

 If you want to visit a young person at the detention centre, you must call the detention centre at least one day before you would like to visit.

 To book a visit, call between 8am and 4pm, Monday to Friday.

 You must comply with the rules of detention centre.
-This includes not bringing items that are not allowed within the detention centre, also called prohibited items.

 How to get there

 You can take public transport daily from Darwin.

 You can take one of the following buses - both buses stop at Tivendale Road:

 - the number 8 from Darwin City to Palmerston